Alison and Peter Smithson: Work

-Among their early contributions were 'streets in the sky' in which traffic and pedestrian circulation were rigorously separated, a theme popular in the 1960s, yet first coined by the Smithsons in 1952 with their Golden Lane Estate competition entry.
+Among their early contributions were 'streets in the sky' in which traffic and pedestrian circulation were rigorously separated, a theme popular in the 1960s, yet coined by the Smithsons in 1952 with their Golden Lane Estate competition entry.
+The Smithsons described places where "two women with prams can stop and talk without blocking the flow, and [these streets] are safe for small children, as the only wheeled vehicles allowed are the tradesmen's hand- and electrically propelled trolleys."
 This exemplified the use of the human figure in relation to scale, to better understand the visual representation of an unbuilt architecture.
+Another contribution of theirs was the "doorstep philosophy" which described that space at the entrance of a home "that provides tranquility for children's play."

 They were members of the Independent Group participating in the 1953 Parallel of Life and Art exhibition at the Institute of Contemporary Arts and This Is Tomorrow in 1956.
 Throughout their career they published their work energetically, including their several unbuilt schemes, giving them a profile, at least among other architects, out of proportion to their relatively modest output.

-Peter Smithson's teaching activity included the participation for many years at the ILAUD workshops, together with fellow architect Giancarlo De Carlo.
+Peter Smithson's teaching activity included participation for many years at the ILAUD workshops, together with fellow architect Giancarlo De Carlo.

 National Life Stories conducted an oral history interview (C467/24) with Peter Smithson in 1997 for its Architects Lives' collection held by the British Library.